 Will patients still be able to access next-generation sequencing tests that aren’t FDA-approved?

 In theory, the new coverage decision shouldn’t make it any more difficult for patients to access next-generation sequencing tests that have not gained FDA approval or clearance.
 Many such tests are performed in the same laboratory in which they were designed and manufactured, and as a result they don’t require FDA approval.

 Schilsky notes that it is possible that other test developers may decide they can’t remain competitive while Foundation Medicine’s product is being reimbursed by Medicare.
 “Those are business decisions that those companies and laboratories will ultimately have to make,” he says.

-say they will pursue FDA approval for their own tests.
+Some competitors say they will pursue FDA approval for their own tests.